NuGet/docs.microsoft.com-nuget/docs/api/rate-limits.md

     }
   ~~~

-In addition to request throttling using rate limits, some API's also enforce quota.
+In addition to request throttling using rate limits, some APIs also enforce quota.
 Requests that exceed the quota return the following error:

   ~~~
     {